RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Access-to-NRTM.md

 The single file is a merged data set of all the individual data files in a single text file.
 It contains the excluded **organisation** and **mntner** objects as dummy objects and a single **person** and **role** dummy object.
 This can be accessed here: ftp://ftp.ripe.net/ripe/dbase/ripe.db.gz

 All of these files are produced on a daily basis.
 Only the most recent file is available from the dtp site.
-Each database update has a serial number and these serials define the data pulled from an NRTM data strem.
+Each database update has a serial number and these serials define the data pulled from an NRTM data stream.
 The latest update serial included in the data files is held in a separate text file on the FTP site: ftp://ftp.ripe.net/ripe/dbase/RIPE.CURRENTSERIAL

-You will need this serial number to know which serial to start pulling from the NRTM data strem.
+You will need this serial number to know which serial to start pulling from the NRTM data stream.
 Note that only update serials from the previous 14 days can be pulled from the RIPE NRTM Database server.
 If you have not pulled any data from the NRTM stream for more than 14 days, you will need to download the above text files again, reinitialise your database and start from the new serial number.
-You may want to keep track of the serials that you pull from the NRTM data strem.
+You may want to keep track of the serials that you pull from the NRTM data stream.
 If you have any gaps that are older than 14 days, then you will need to download all the text files again.

 ## Accessing the Data Stream